 $ tar czf my_env.tar.gz my_env

-When our job actually runs, we will want to include the same steps as the previous shell script (load the Python module, run Python), but will need to add a few steps to set-up the virtual environment we just created.
+In addition to loading the appropriate Python module, we will need to add a few steps to our bash executable to set-up the virtual environment we just created.
 That will look something like this:

 #!/bin/bash # Load Python # (should be the same version used to create the virtual environment) module load python/3.7.0 # Unpack your envvironment (with your packages), and activate it tar -xzf my_env.tar.gz python3 -m venv my_env source my_env/bin/activate # Run the Python script python3 myscript.py # Deactivate environment deactivate

-The submit file for this job will be similar to above, but you need to make sure
+The submit file for this job will be similar to the base Python job submit file shown above

 universe = vanilla executable = run_py.sh transfer_input_files = myscript.py, my_env.tar.gz log = job.log output = job.out error = job.error # Require nodes that can access the correct OSG modules Requirements = (HAS_MODULES =?= true) && (OSGVO_OS_STRING == "RHEL 7") request_cpus = 1 request_memory = 2GB request_disk = 2GB queue 1

 This guide mainly focuses on the nuts and bolts of running Python, but it's important to remember that additional files needed for your jobs (input data, setting files, etc.) need to be transferred with the job as well.
 See our Introduction to Data Management on OSG for details on the different ways to deliver inputs to your jobs.